colinlpaterson/colinlpaterson.github.io/_posts/2024-11-06-calculating-loan-portfolio-yields-in-r.md

 1. **Identify real gaps** - Build tools that solve actual problems in your workflow
 2. **Leverage AI assistance** - Claude helped me write cleaner code and navigate the contribution process
 3. **Test thoroughly** - Financial calculations demand accuracy; comprehensive testing is essential
-4. **Give back** - Contributing to open source helps others and builds your professional presence
+4. **Give back** - Contributing to open source helps others, is in the spirit of credit unions helping each other, builds your professional presence as an finance focused open source developer
 5. **Document well** - Clear documentation makes functions actually usable

 ## Resources